briolive/group-fs-react-shopping-list/README.md

 -[x] create a simple wireframe to start
--[x] check top of app.jsx to make sure we have all the imports we need -[x] create item name, quantity, and unit variables with useState -[ ] create useEffect function with the GET function to populate the grocery list with items from the database on page load -[ ] create GET and POST in the function in app.jsx
+-[x] check top of app.jsx to make sure we have all the imports we need -[x] create item name, quantity, and unit variables with useState -[x] create useEffect function with the GET function to populate the grocery list with items from the database on page load -[ ] create GET and POST in the function in app.jsx
--[ ] create a form for name, quantity, and unit for the items within the app.jsx function return
+-[ ] create a form for name, quantity, and unit for the items within the app.jsx function return -[] create empty list for grocery items